smutt/draft-dns-search-lists/README.md

 # [2.2.](#rfc.section.2.2) Overriding manually configured search lists

-A search list configured manually on a host by an operator SHOULD NOT be overridden by DHCP or IPv6 Router Advertisements (RA).
-If no search list is configured manually on a host a network operator MAY advertise a search list via DHCP or IPv6 RA.
+A search list configured manually on a host by an operator SHOULD NOT be overridden by DHCP or IPv6 Router Advertisements (RAs).
+A host MAY use a search list learned via DHCP or IPv6 RAs only if it has no manually configured search list.

-For a discussion of how hosts should process DNS search lists learned via DHCP or IPv6 RAs see [\[RFC6106\]](#RFC6106) section 5.3.1.
+For further discussion on how hosts should process DNS search lists learned via DHCP or IPv6 RAs see [\[RFC6106\]](#RFC6106) section 5.3.1.

 # [2.3.](#rfc.section.2.3) Querying unqualified single-label domain names